giellalt/lang-vro/vro.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/postpositions.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/postpositions.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/symbols.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/propernouns.lexc)</small>Pronoun inflection
 The Võro language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.